SLS' third hotel will be located in New York's trendy NoMad neighborhood

 From Singapore to Norway, there are plenty of reasons to plan your next trip around a fabulous hotel opening its doors next year.

 Here are 11 of them.

 The Reverie Saigon (Ho Chi Minh City, Vietnam)

 Part of the new Times Square building in Ho Chi Minh City’s District 1, this lavish lodging doesn’t cut corners.

 The 286 rooms and suites have been fitted out by four of Italy’s finest interior designers and come with elaborate chandeliers, jeweled beds and velvet curtains.

-You can arrive in one of the property's fleet of Rolls-Royce Phantom Dragons or, if you're short for time, chopper in -- the hotel has its own helipad.
+Guests can arrive in one of the property’s fleet of luxury vehicles – a limited edition Rolls-Royce Phantom Dragon if their lucky – or by chopper via the hotel’s very own helipad.

 The Reverie Saigon, 22 Nguyen Hue, Ben Nghe, Ho Chi Minh City, Vietnam; +84 8 3920 9520

 Mama Shelter (Los Angeles)